 When organizing an event, surprising and delighting your attendees is often top of mind.
-But any event organizer worth their salt also knows that the safety of their guests is of utmost importance.
+But any event organizer worth their salt also knows that keeping event attendees safe is of utmost importance.

 Unfortunately, events and event-goers are exposed to many different threats.
 Risks include everything from violence to controlled substances to overcrowding.
 They can be as scary as security threats and as seemingly benign (though no less dangerous) as extreme heat.

 To make matters worse, events seem to be increasingly exposed to the threat of terrorism.
 While we could dedicate an entire blog post to this topic alone, we’ll leave that to the event security experts who are better qualified to write about the subject.
-For this particular post, we’ll be focusing on addressing the hazards that fall within our area of expertise: temporary perimeter fencing.
+For this particular post, we’ll be focusing on addressing the hazards that fall within our area of expertise.
+Here are the different ways temporary perimeter fencing is keeping event attendees safe.

 Although they might seem like a new phenomenon, vehicular attacks have been used as a tactic by terrorist groups for years.
 Sadly, these “vehicle-as-weapon-attacks” (as they’re known in the counterterrorism field) have made the terrifying leap into our everyday lives.
 The reality is that many event organizers now need to be conscious of this particular risk threat to attendee safety.